Peak Park Preserved Bus Gathering 2016

 Email : firstname.lastname@example.org

-Our hosts, the Peak Rail heritage railway, include our event as an important day in their calendar, and we are delighted at the warm welcome they offer each year.
-The excellent facilities of their Rowsley South Station site contribute to everyone’s enjoyment, and a bonus is the opportunity to ride on their steam and diesel hauled trains which connect at all three stations with our frequent preserved bus services.
+Our hosts, the Peak Rail heritage railway, include our event as an important day in their calendar and we are delighted at the warm welcome they offer each year.
+The excellent facilities of their Rowsley South Station contribute to everyone's enjoyment and a bonus is to ride on their steam and diesel hauled trains which connect at all three stations with our frequent preserved bus services.
 We will again also be operating our most popular service to Bakewell but, as the years progress, the lengthening wheelbase of many preserved buses results in fewer being able to negotiate the hump-backed bridge at the entrance to Chatsworth Park.
 Thus there will be just a few special runs to the magnificent grandeur of Chatsworth House, but additional short journeys will be added to the popular Peak Shopping Village.

 We therefore invite you to take part with your preserved bus.
-The space available allows for a maximum of 65 buses on site and, as always, we will keep our special atmosphere by admitting only preserved buses (NOT new vehicles or those still in service unless they form part of a heritage fleet).
+The space available allows for a maximum of 65 buses on site and, as always, we will keep our special atmosphere by admitting only preserved buses ( NOT new vehicles or those still in service unless they form part of a heritage fleet).
 Buses that have been fully restored are invited to be entered for judging by a distinguished panel of experts from local bus operators.
 A large grass area is available for sales stalls and a separate entry form is available for stall holders without a bus.

 How to find us

 The event is held at Peak Rail's Rowsley South Station.
 This is located just off the A6 between Bakewell and Matlock.

 From Bakewell, follow the A6 south for 4.2 miles.
 Turn right onto Harrison Way (signposted Recycling Centre approx. 100 yards north of the junction and then at the junction a brown tourist sign for Peak Rail).
 At the roundabout, turn left through the gate.